fejlek/Nine-Circles-Statistics/1 First Circle - Linear Regression/First_circle_linear_regression_3.md

     ## [1] 0.6663262

-<br/> We observe that the results are only a tiny bit worse (this data
-leakage was not that severe).
+We observe that the results are only a tiny bit worse (this data leakage was not that severe).

-Let us try the predictions for a new individual.
-Thus, we will now perform a cross-validation on the countries, i.e., using the rows of the dataset.
-I will perform 100 repetitions of the 10-fold cross-validation.
+Let us now evaluate the predictions for a new individual (i.e., country).
+Thus, we will now perform cross-validation on the countries, i.e., using the dataset’s rows.
+We will perform 100 repetitions of the 10-fold cross-validation.
 We should emphasize that for a new individual, the prediction of the individual random effect is simply zero.
-We should note that the data leakage due to centered predictors are not the problem in this case, because these are computed for each countries, i.e., the train set and the test set is in this setup correctly separated. <br/>
+We should note that the data leakage due to centered predictors is not the problem in this case, because these are computed for each country; i.e., the train set and the test set are correctly separated in this setup. <br/>

 ``` r
 library(caret)